 Like 99Designs, DesignCrowd is a crowdsourcing, contest-based platform that connects freelance logo, t-shirt, print, and web designers (as well as other graphic artists) with clients.

-You can browse for relevant contests by category, such as WordPress design and T-shirt design.
+You can browse for relevant contests by category, such as WordPress design or t-shirt design.
 When you find a contest you like, enter it and submit your work.
 If clients like your design but aren’t quite ready to accept it, they can request changes to it before giving final approval.
-If your design doesn’t meet their standards, they’ll simply discard it, and you’ll move on to the next opportunity.
+If your design doesn’t meet their standards, they’ll simply discard it, and you can move on to the next opportunity.